CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 	:param date_lang_string_literal: Specifies the language for the input value to be applied.
 	:rtype: DATETIME

 	When the *format* argument is assigned, the *string* is interpreted according to the specified language.
 For example, when a language is "de_DE" and *string* is "12/mai/2012 12:10:00 Nachm.", and *format* is "DD/MON/YYYY HH:MI:SS AM", it is interpreted as May 12th, 2012, 12:10:00 PM.
 In this case, the language is set by *date_lang_string_literal* argument.
-If *date_lang_string_literal* argument is not set, the language used is the language specified in the **intl_number_lang** system parameter and when the value of **intl_number_lang** is not set, the language specified in the **CUBRID_LANG** environment variable is used.
+If *date_lang_string_literal* argument is not set, the language used is the language specified in the **intl_number_lang** system parameter and when the value of **intl_number_lang** is not set, the language specified in the **CUBRID_CHARSET** environment variable is used.
 When the *format* parameter specified does not correspond to the given *string*, an error is returned.

-	When the *format* argument is not set, string is interpreted based on the default output format of the language set by **intl_date_lang** or **CUBRID_LANG** (see the table :ref:`Default Date/Time Output Format for Each Language <tochar-default-datetime-format>` of the :func:`TO_CHAR`.
+	When the *format* argument is not set, string is interpreted based on the default output format of the language set by **intl_date_lang** or **CUBRID_CHARSET** (see the table :ref:`Default Date/Time Output Format for Each Language <tochar-default-datetime-format>` of the :func:`TO_CHAR`.
 For example, a language is "de_DE", the default *format* of the **DATETIME** type is "HH24:MI:SS.FF DD.MM.YYYY".

 	.. note:: The **CUBRID_DATE_LANG** environment used in earlier version of CUBRID 9.0 is no longer supported.

-	The following example shows execution of the database by setting the environment variable **CUBRID_LANG** to "en_US".
+	The following example shows execution of the database by setting the environment variable **CUBRID_CHARSET** to "en_US".

 	.. code-block:: sql